Despite the Ban, Animal Tests for Cosmetics Are STILL Taking Place in the EU

 Throughout this period, regulatory authorities have continued to require tests on animals.
 Fortunately, companies are appealing against having to conduct these tests, and the PETA International Science Consortium has been approved as an official intervener in each case.

-Dr Baines will soon be addressing the European Parliament Intergroup on the Welfare and Conservation of Animals to urge MEPs to hold the European Commission and ECHA accountable for tearing the ban on animal testing for cosmetics to pieces.
+Dr Baines addressed the European Parliament Intergroup on the Welfare and Conservation of Animals to urge MEPs to hold the European Commission and ECHA accountable for tearing the ban on animal testing for cosmetics to pieces.

 What You Can Do for Animals Used in Cosmetics Tests